ib-ganz/eloquify/README.md

     }
 }
 ```
 At this time, all tables in your database should have primary key named `id`.
 This is for generating next id when you create a new row in your table.
 Changing the name of the primary key has not supported yet.
+Eloquify has not yet supported of changing primary key.

 #### Getting some data
 The following will get records from `post` table: